WebVella/WebVella.BlazorTrace/README.md

 	}
 ```

 7. Thats it.
-You can start reviewing the data by pressing the **F1** key or click on the red button on the top right corner of your screen.
+You can start reviewing the data.
+PRO TIP: Use the F1 (show) and Esc (hide) to save time.

 ### Method OnEnter/OnExit call information